 - Teams pull work – The next mode is where you create stable work cells that are able to handle almost everything you throw at them.
-These work cells stay together as the main organizational unit and pull work based on the next business option the organization wants to exercise, regardless whether it is to accelerate an existing initiative or start something new.
+These work cells stay together as the main organizational unit and pull work based on the next business option the organization wants to exercise, regardless of whether it is to accelerate an existing initiative or start something new.
 Here the communication bandwidth grows stronger and stronger.
-The flexibility and agility to shift business priorities and help swarm to work in process remain quite high, but the internal team flexibility remains an issue.
-The same slack of people not associated to teams can help here as well.
+The flexibility and agility to shift business priorities and help swarm to work in the process remain quite high, but the internal team flexibility remains an issue.
+The same slack of people not associated with teams can help here as well.
 I’ve seen this specific mode in action in several organizations, and it works great, assuming you are ready for the change.

 - On-demand teams – Wait, didn’t I mention this one?
 Yes, I did.
-The difference here is that assuming you somehow have a tightly knit group which already managed to create lots of communication bandwidths among the WHOLE group, you can have a win-win.
+The difference here is that assuming you somehow have a tightly knit group that already managed to create lots of communication bandwidths among the WHOLE group, you can have a win-win.
 Total flexibility and global optimization.
 This should be the holy grail of any manager of about 20-40 people I would imagine.
 A force to reckon with…

 Mixing it up